MarcusMoeller/marcusmoeller.github.io/index.markdown

     frameborder="0">
 </iframe>

-This is the Tenderloin district which confirms our numbers in the time-series plot.
+This is the Tenderloin district which confirms the point made in the previous section.
 The occurrences are distributed across every street in this area where most occurrences happen during waking hours.
 Can the higher amount of registered reports be explained by the increased police presence during the daytime?

-On the following map, you can see where the drug/narcotic crimes occur in an hourly pattern throughout the day.
-All occurrences during each hour are aggregated which corresponds to each frame in the visualization.
-Hence, frame 1 corresponds to all occurrences that happened between 01:00 and 01:59 and so forth.
-You are able to play the video chronologically or in a reversed manner as well as navigate through each frame.
-The frames per second can also be adjusted and it is possible to drag and zoom in and out on the map.
-It looks like there is a more dense area of occurrences in a neighborhood in the northeastern part of San Francisco.
-Try to scroll closer to this dense area of dots!

 # Drug-related types of crime